Report from the courts: Who's been up before Mansfield Magistrates' Court?

 Motoring

-John Lemon, 30, of Sedgwick Street, Jacksdale, drove a vehicle with 68mcg of alcohol in 100 millilitres of breath, exceeding the legal limit of 35mcg.
-He also drove the vehicle without the correct insurance.
-He has been disqualified from driving for three years.
-He has also been fined £450, pay a £45 surcharge and £85 in costs.
+Adam Campbell, 31, of Brick Kiln Lane, Mansfield, drove a car with 81mcg of alcohol in 100 millilitres of breath, over the legal limit of 31mcg.
+He has been disqualified from driving for 18 months and fined £159.
+He will also pay a surcharge of £30 and costs of £85.

-Kyle Draycott, 27, of Ashfield Road, Sutton, drove a vehicle on Leeming Street, Mansfield, with 84 mcg of alcohol in 100 millilitres of breath, exceeding the legal limit.
-His licence was endorsed by 10 points.
-He also damaged a police vehicle with intent and obstructed an officer.
-He was given a community order with a programme requirement.
+Robert Hovell, 54, of Milldale Walk, Sutton, drove a car on Church Street, Warsop, with 54mcg of alcohol in 100 millilitres of breath, over the legal limit.
+He was fined £692, pay a £69 surcharge and £85 in costs.

+Violence

+Anna Reeve, 32, of Victoria Street, Mansfield, stole steaks to the value of £40 from Co-op on Southwell Road West, Mansfield.
+She was conditionally discharged for 12 months and pay compensation of £40.

+Brandon Brooks, 19, of Coniston Road, Kirkby, was found to be drunk and disorderly on Toothhill Lane, Mansfield.
+He was conditionally discharged for 12 months, pay £80 in costs and a £20 surcharge.

+Trey Foster, 20, of Rainworth Water Road, Rainworth, had on his possession in Clumber Street, Mansfield, a stanley knife.
+He has been given a community order with a rehabilitation requirement and 80 hours of unpaid work.
 He will pay a £85 surcharge and £85 in costs.

-Jack Burchell, 25, of Babworth Court, Mansfield, drove a car on Lindley Street, Mansfield, while disqualified from driving and without insurance.
-He has been disqualified from driving for a further 12 months and has been given a community order with a programme requirement for a ‘Thinking Skills Programme’.
-He was fined £120, pay a £85 surcharge and £85 in costs.

-Shane Betteridge, 34, of Birkland Street, Mansfield, drove a car while disqualified and without insurance.
-He was committed to prison for 10 weeks suspended for 12 months.
-He will pay a £115 surcharge and is disqualified from driving for another 12 months.

-Violence

-Matthew Clarke, 27, of Midworth Street, Mansfield, has been sentenced to 12 weeks in prison.
-He was jailed after assaulted a police officer with intent while resisting arrest.
-A community order he was given in December for theft and assault was also revoked due to the “wilful and persistent failure to comply”.
-He was resentenced for six counts of theft and the assault of a man.
-He will pay £50 in compensation and a £65 surcharge.

-Lee Redgriff, 41, of Cambria Road, Pleasley, assaulted a man by beating him and drove a car without due care an attention.
-He has been given a community order with a programme requirement and an 80 hours of unpaid work requirement.
-He will pay £553.10 in compensation, costs of £85 and an £85 surcharge.

-Jonathan Morley, 23, of Prospect Place.
-Sutton, assaulted a woman by beating her.
-He has been given a community order with a rehabilitation activity requirement.
-He has also been issued a restraining order.
-He was fined £100, pay a £85 surcharge, £75 in compensation and £620 in costs.

 Breach